Biden, Dems prevail as Senate OKs $1.9T virus relief bill

 Manchin and Republicans have asserted that higher jobless benefits discourage people from returning to work, a rationale most Democrats and many economists reject.

-That agreement on jobless benefits wasn’t the only move that showed the sway of moderates.
+The agreement on jobless benefits wasn’t the only move that showed moderates’ sway.

 Party leaders also agreed to restrict eligibility for the $1,400 stimulus checks that will go to most Americans.
 That amount would be gradually reduced until, under the Senate bill, it reaches zero for people earning $80,000 and couples making $160,000.
 Those amounts were higher in the House version.